Internal Medicine Residency Curriculum Overview

 Routine conferences include:

 Held every Monday, Tuesday, Wednesday and Friday from 12:00-12:45 pm.
 Once a week, this conference is replaced by Core Content Review (CCR) on clinical and board-relevant topics.
-It is directed by the Assistant Chiefs of Medicine (ACMs and attended by the Program Director, Department Chair, faculty, and all interns and residents.
+It is directed by the Assistant Chiefs of Medicine (ACMs and attended by the Program Director, faculty and interns and residents.
 Noon Report is designed to cover high-yield board review topics as well as interesting patient cases.
 It provides an opportunity to discuss questions and problems regarding diagnosis and management of real patients in an open and supportive environment.
 Case discussions stem from a variety of inpatient and ambulatory settings with an emphasis on developing clinical reasoning skills.
 Board-style multiple choice questions are featured at most conferences to stimulate discussion and prepare residents for the ABIM exam.

 On Thursday mornings from 9 am-12 pm during the “Y” week, interns participate in the LHS Seminar Series.
 These small group sessions focus on several important topics to help coach interns on effective communication skills and prepare them to understand health systems, quality improvement, leadership, and lifelong learning in medicine.
 Here are some examples from this series: